Pre-training on Synthetic Driving Data for Trajectory Prediction: A pipeline-level solution of learning general representations

-To make maximum use of synthetic data while avoiding the influence of domain gaps, we comprehensively study several candidate approaches to identify the best strategy.
-The first approach is to directly combine the synthetic and real data for training, i.e. treating them identically.
-While this method is fairly straightforward, it also introduces bias into the model due to the domain gap between the synthetic and real data.
-Another method is supervised pre-training: we first pre-train the model for the supervised trajectory prediction task on the synthetic dataset, and then fine-tune the model on the real dataset.
+Representation learning on synthesis data is widely explored in other fields \cite{he2023synthetic1,he2023synthetic2,wang2024pretraining}.
+As far as we know, we are the first to make use of generated data in trajectory forecasting for autonomous driving.
+We comprehensively study several commonly used approaches to identify the best strategy.
+The first approach is to directly combine the synthetic and real-world data for training, i.e., treating them identically.
+While this method is straightforward, it introduces bias into the model due to the domain gap between the synthetic and real-world data.
+Another method is supervised pre-training: we first pre-train the model for the supervised trajectory prediction task on the synthetic dataset and then fine-tune the model on the real-world dataset.
 While the pre-training and fine-tuning tasks are both supervised prediction tasks, the two-stage scheme is introduced to mitigate the bias caused by the domain gap.
-To further mitigate the influence of the domain gap, finally, we investigate the self-supervised pre-training method which is elaborated in the following subsection.
+Then, we investigate the self-supervised pre-training method elaborated as follows:

-\subsection{Self-supervised Pre-training Framework}
+\subsubsection{Self-supervised Pre-training Framework}